 easy, real fun, and real good.

-Pictured: Making cheese fondue at home with Gruyere cheese, fresh grated nutmeg and white wine
+Pictured: Making cheese fondue at home with Gruyere cheese, freshly grated nutmeg and white wine

 Classic Cheese Fondue

 Traditionally, fondue is made with a blend of Swiss Emmentaler and Gruyere cheeses.

 Emmentaler is very mild and Gruyere, especially well-aged Gruyere, is

 very pungent.
 A half and half mixture is pleasing to most, but feel free